microsoft/AzureTipsAndTricks/blog/tip65.md

 type: post
 title: "Tip 65 - Use Visual Studio Code to work with Cosmos DB"
 excerpt: "Learn how to use Visual Studio Code to work with Cosmos DB"
-tags: [azure, windows, portal, cloud, developers, tipsandtricks]
+tags: [Databases, Visual Studio Family]
 date: 2017-12-10 17:00:00
 ---